sonic-net/SONiC/thermal-control-design.md

 Below policies are examples that can be applied:

 - Set PWM to full speed if one of PS units is not present

 - Set PWM to full speed if one of FAN drawers is not present or one of tachometers is broken present

 - Set the fan speed to a consant value (60% of full speed) thermal control functions was disabled.

 FAN status led and PSU status led shall also be set accordingly when policy meet.

-Policy check functions will go through the device status and adjus the fan speed if necessary, these check will be preformed by calling the platform new API.
+Policy check functions will go through the device status and adjust the fan speed if necessary, these check will be preformed by calling the platform new API.

 A thermal control daemon class will be deifined with above functions defined, vendors will be allowed to have their own implementation.